szymonwlach/fullstack-luxe-lagoon/README.md

     Install dependencies:
    ```

+# Using npm

+npm install

+# OR using yarn

+yarn install

+# OR using pnpm

-npm install, or yarn install, or pnpm install
+pnpm install

 # Run the development server: